ChiragPatankar/Agentic_RAG_Proposed_Solution/DATA_PIPELINE_PLAN.md

 - Package ingestion as a clean, runnable service (BullMQ job queue, API endpoint to submit a document, status polling) rather than a collection of scripts, since "just the pipeline" as a deliverable implies it needs to be operable by someone who isn't you reading code.

 **Deliverable:** A documented, tested, operable data pipeline — the hard 80% of the whole platform — ready to have a retrieval layer and agent built on top of it whenever that's the next phase.

----

-## What changed vs. the full-product plan, and why it's better use of the same 8 weeks

-The MVP plan spent weeks 1-2 on a *rushed* version of this exact scope, because it also had to leave room for retrieval, agent, and UI.
-Here, the review-queue/auto-accept split, the golden dataset, the second-manufacturer stress test, and the citation-integrity automation all get built properly instead of stubbed — and those are precisely the things that determine whether this pipeline is actually reusable across real customers later, versus a one-off that only worked on your test documents.